hsghori/CS-Notes/machine_learning_notes.md

 ### The Kernel Trick

-This SVM method is great for linearly seperable data but completely falls apart on non-linearlly seperable data.
+This SVM method is great for linearly separable data but completely falls apart on non-linearly separable data.
 Consider data that looks like:

 ```